computation-structures/asim/EDX.md

 `.mverify` directives as needed.

 * the test code should use a `HLT #0xFFFF` instruction to terminate execution.
-This particular instruction requests ASim to verify the contents of the locations specified by `.mverify` directives.
+When executed, this instruction requests ASim to verify the contents of the locations specified by `.mverify` directives.
 ASim will report any discrepencies to the student.
-If all the locations contain the expected values, ASim computes the verification checksum.
+If all the locations contain the expected values, ASim computes and reports the verification checksum.

 * in edX Studio, modify the `customresponse` tag for the problem to include the expected checksum, e.g.,